CYANAHIM, the Keepers

 If the weapon is used to kill the target, and the named target was one of the following:

-A character with the Devotions Hatred or Chaos: the Church, or Hatred or Order: the Throne
+A character with the Devotions Hatred or Chaos: the Church, or Hatred or Chaos: the Throne, or one of it’s countries

 A character who is Anathema